DZappala/Cold-War/readme.md

 If you have any questions, or if you want to discuss the mod, you can do so in the discussion section of this repository.

 # License
-This software is licensed under the MIT license.
+This software is licensed under the GNU General Public License v3.0.
+See the LICENCE file for details.